ayazhantn/data-engineering-1/README.md

 ![Q2Chart](Term2/visuals/Q2Chart.jpeg)

-1. Analysis of Seasonal Order Trends
-From the bar chart, we can clearly see the differences in order quantities across different seasons：
+From the bar chart, we can see the differences in sales volumes across different seasons：
-- Winter has the highest order volume, nearing 30,573 orders, indicating very strong market demand during this season.
-This is likely due to holiday promotions (e.g., Christmas and New Year sales), where consumers tend to make more purchases.
+- Winter has the highest order volume.
+This might be due to holiday season's higher demand (e.g., Christmas or New Year).
-- Autumn follows closely, with relatively high order numbers, likely driven by autumn promotions and seasonal product demand.
+- Autumn follows closely to Winter.
-- Summer has a moderate order volume, lower than both autumn and winter but higher than spring.
-This suggests stable consumer demand during summer, possibly influenced by holidays and leisure travel seasons.
+- Summer has a moderate order volume, lower than both Autumn and Winter but higher than Spring season.
+This reflects consumer demand in summertime, which might be affected by holidays, travelling, trips.
-- Spring has the lowest order volume, significantly lower than the other three seasons.
-This may reflect weaker market demand during spring, possibly due to the absence of major holidays or promotional events, resulting in lower consumer purchasing intent.
+- Spring has the lowest order volume and the difference from other seasons is significant.
+This shows lower consumer demand.

 2. Conclusions
 - Winter and Autumn: These two seasons have higher order volumes, likely due to holiday sales, seasonal promotions, and demand fluctuations.
 These seasons represent critical sales periods for businesses, and large-scale promotions should be planned in advance.